 A teardrop-shaped island cast adrift in the Indian Ocean, Sri lanka is filled with cultural and natural treasures.
-Colombo is Sri Lanka’s biggest city and major port and condenses the colors and cultures that make up this island nation into markets, gardens and buildings both humble and grand, alongside a narrow slab of beachfront.
+Colombo is Sri Lanka’s biggest city and major port.
+It condenses the colors and cultures that make up this island nation into markets, gardens and buildings, both humble and grand, alongside a narrow slab of beachfront.

 But there is a darker history to Sri Lanka.
 For more than 25 years in the late 20th century and into the 21st, the island nation of Sri Lanka faced a brutal civil war.
 At the most basic level, the conflict arose from ethnic tension between Sinhalese and Tamil citizens.
 In reality, the causes are more complex and arise in large part from Sri Lanka’s colonial legacy.

 Sri Lanka’s clothing industry has remained prosperous.
-Exports to the U.S. are over $1 billion making it the number one importer of Sri Lankan made apparel.
+Exports to the U.S. are over $1 billion making us the number one importer of Sri Lankan made apparel.
 Yet maker wages have not kept up.